ThanhDuyen18/CRM_HRM/README.md

 ## 🎯 Overview

-**HRM CRM** is a comprehensive Enterprise Resource Management platform designed to streamline internal business operations.
+**HRM** is a comprehensive Enterprise Resource Management platform designed to streamline internal business operations.
 Built with modern technologies and focused on real-world data handling, it provides a centralized solution for:

 - 👥 **Organization Management** - Teams, departments, and user hierarchy
 - ⏰ **Attendance Tracking** - Real-time check-in/check-out with shift management